jtlapp/kysely-params/README.md

 const result2 = await db.executeQuery(compiledQuery);
 ```

-The query compiles on the first call to `execute` or `executeTakeFirst`, and the compilation is used on that and subsequent calls.
+The query compiles on the first call to `execute`, `executeTakeFirst`, or `instantiate`, and the compilation is used on that and subsequent calls.
 The first argument is the instance of `Kysely`, and the second is an object that provides the values of the parameters.

 ## Parameters